 Local authorities are required to have Fair Access Protocols in order to make sure that unplaced children who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 This includes admitting children above the published admissions number to schools that are already full.
+Kesteven and Sleaford High School will participate in Lincolnshire County Council's Fair Access Protocol.
 For admission to this school the child must meet the required admission standard.